glendonintendo/challenge1-horiseon-accessibility/README.md

 ## Test Conditions and Grading Criteria
 #### User Story
->AS A marketing agency[space]
+>AS A marketing agency
-I WANT a codebase that follows accessibility standards[space] SO THAT our own site is optimized for search engines[space]
+>I WANT a codebase that follows accessibility standards
+>SO THAT our own site is optimized for search engines

 #### Acceptance Criteria
 >GIVEN a webpage meets accessibility standards